 Pantry Essentials for Customizing Your Sun Basket Meals

-- Season eggs, soup, or tacos.
+- Season eggs, soups, or tacos.

 - Add to mayonnaise or Greek yogurt for a slightly spicy dip.

 - Add a teaspoon to marinades, sauces, and salad dressings for a little kick.

 Corn tortillas.
 With fresh tortillas on hand, you can make any night taco night.

 - This week, turn your Chorizo and Tomatillo Chili with Coconut and Lime into chilaquiles.
 Cut tortillas into triangles and lightly fry, cover with any leftover chili and top with fried eggs and you have a seriously crowd-pleasing breakfast.

 - Warm leftovers and toss with scrambled eggs, then wrap in warm tortillas for breakfast tacos.
 Or skip the eggs and make tacos or quesadillas with the remainder of last night’s dinner.

 Eggs.
 “Put an egg on it” are words we live by.

 - Add soft-cooked eggs to pasta, soups, and salads.